-Implementation of these mitigations would reduce Alternative 2, Configuration C's combined NO_x emissions during the sediment removal phase. however, while all effort will be made to strive for the newest vehicles/equipment, the actual vehicle/equipment fleet may not reach the levels required to reduce emissions to a level of less than significant.
-Therefore, this impact remains potentially significant and unavoidable.
+Implementation of these mitigations would reduce Alternative 2, Configuration C's combined $NO{\chi}$ emissions during the sediment removal Phase to a level of less than significant.

 Reservoir management activities will not violate an air quality standard or contribute substantially to an existing or projected air quality violation; therefore, the Alternative 2, Configuration C during reservoir management will be consistent with the first indicator.
 No significant impact would occur.